du33169/TabsTray/README.md

 - [x] Drag and Drop to move tabs (sortable-js)
 - [x] Pinned tab mark
 - [x] Keyboard shortcut
-- [ ] Chrome port (thumbnail cannot be supported)
+- [x] New (and default) Tray Page Mode Option: In-page, like a drawer, slide animated from the bottom
 - [ ] [Firefox only] Right click menu with browser tab operations (menus.overrideContext)
-- [ ] New (and default) Tray Page Mode Option: In-page, like a drawer, slide animated from the bottom
 - [ ] Extension Icon
 - [ ] Publish
 - [ ] Multi-Drag Mode (Selection Mode)